apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Meritocracy

 HugeGraph was incubated at Baidu in 2016 and open sourced on [GitHub](https://github.com/hugegraph/hugegraph) in 2018.
-The project(include sub-projects) now has 30+ contributors from many companies, some of which become committers, and the project has hundreds of known users around the world.
+The project(include sub-projects) now has 30+ contributors from many companies.
+Some of these contributors become committers, and the project has hundreds of known users around the world.
 We will follow Apache's Meritocracy way to re-organize the community roles.
-We have set up the PMC Team and Committer Team.
+We have set up the PPMC Team and Committer Team.
 Contributions are welcomed and highly valued.
 New contributors are guided and reviewed by existing PMC members.
 When an active contributor has submitted enough good patches, PMC will start a vote to promote him/her to become a member of Committer Team or PMC Team.

 #### Community

-Baidu has been building a community around users and developers for the last 3 years, and now we make use of GitHub as code hosting and community communication.
+Baidu has been building a community around HugeGraph users and developers for the last 3 years, and now we make use of GitHub as code hosting and community communication.
 The most of core developers are from Baidu.
-Besides, there are 10+ contributors from non-Baidu companies like NetEase, 360, Iflytek and Huya.
+Besides, there are 10+ contributors from other companies such as NetEase, 360, Iflytek and Huya.
 We hope to grow the base of contributors by inviting all those who offer contributions through The Apache Way.

 #### Core Developers

-The core developers are already experienced open source developers, they have operated the HugeGraph Community for 3 years, and they are contributors of Linux kernel, OpenStack, Ceph, RocksDB, Apache TinkerPop, Apache Hadoop and Apache Groovy.
+The core developers are all experienced open source developers.
+They have operated the HugeGraph Community for 3 years, and they are contributors of Linux kernel, OpenStack, Ceph, RocksDB, Apache TinkerPop, Apache Hadoop and Apache Groovy.

 #### Alignment

 HugeGraph implements the API of [Apache TinkerPop](https://tinkerpop.apache.org/), which defines the [Gremlin](https://tinkerpop.apache.org/gremlin.html).
 Gremlin is a powerful graph traversal language, and various complicated graph queries can be accomplished through Gremlin.
-The TinkerPop ecosystem based on Java is relatively mature in terms of graph databases, we use Java language which is developed efficient and stable to develop upper-level components like graph engine, graph computing, graph API and graph tools; and we manage storage through JNI which is able to freely manage memory and execute efficiently.
+The TinkerPop ecosystem based on Java is relatively mature in terms of graph databases.
+We use Java language, which is developed efficient and stable, to develop upper-level components like graph engine, graph computing, graph API and graph tools; and we manage storage through JNI which is able to freely manage memory and execute efficiently.

 ### Known Risks

 #### Project Name

-We have checked that the name is [suitable](https://github.com/hugegraph/hugegraph/issues/1646) and the project has legal permission to continue using its current name.
-There is no one else found using this name through Google search.
+We have checked and believe the name is [suitable](https://github.com/hugegraph/hugegraph/issues/1646) and the project has legal permission to continue using its current name.
+There is no other projects found using this name through Google search.

 #### Relationship with Titan/Janus Graph

 In the early stage of the project, we referred to the storage structure of Titan/Janus Graph, some folks thought that HugeGraph was forked from Titan/Janus.
-In fact, HugeGraph is not based on its code, it's completely self-developed, and addressed many new challenges.
-Of course, we are still inspired by and thank for Titan/Janus.
+In fact, HugeGraph is not based on these projects.
+HugeGraph is developed completely from scratch and in the process it addressed many new challenges.
+Certainly, the project was inspired by Titan/Janus and we are really gratitious for such inspirations.

 ### Orphaned products

-Due to only about 10 committers, the project has a relatively small risk of becoming an orphan.
+Due to a small and limited number of committers, the project has a relatively small risk of becoming an orphan project.
 However, the committers have been operating the HugeGraph Community for 3 years in the spirit of open source, and continue to develop new contributors to participate.

 #### Inexperience with Open Source: